Personal Support Worker

 • Ontario Secondary School Diploma, and ENG4C or ENG4U with Transcript or

-• Equivalent: Foreign credentials must be translated in English and assessed for Grade 12 equivalency by a recognized organization such as WES (World Education Service), or
+• Equivalent: Foreign credentials must be translated into English and assessed for Grade 12 equivalency by a recognized organization such as WES (World Education Service), or

-• Mature student with a score of 11 or more on the Wonderlic SLE (or other MCU approved test) Note: CAT and CAST no longer approved.
+• Mature student with a score of 11 or more on the Wonderlic SLE (or other MCU-approved test) Note: CAT and CAST are no longer approved.
 Mature student status may be granted to applicants who are over 19 years old and do not have a high school diploma or GED.

 • If English is not a student’s first language, they must provide proof of English competency.
 English Language Proficiency Requirements are: